remodlai/litellm-nova/NOVA_TASK_ROUTING_GUIDE.md

 ### Check Routing is Working

-Look for the `x-litellm-model-id` header in responses:
+Look for the `x-remodl-model-id` header in responses:

 ```bash
 curl -i http://localhost:4000/v1/embeddings \